DAO Design Patterns:

 The term “DAO” stands for “Decentralized Autonomous Organization”.
 Although nascent, DAOs have a rich history and are continuing to evolve.
 How DAOs are defined, and then designed, is contextual depending on the subjective conception of how a DAO is defined and is the purpose a DAO hopes to achieve.

-Broadly, DAOs can be defined as a multi-agent system, working towards a clear objective.
+Broadly, DAOs can be defined as a multi-agent system, working towards a shared objective.
 In these human-machine systems, computational components aid coordination (operational efficiency and/or decision-making, although that latter is less prevalent at this stage).
 In a blockchain context, public, decentralized blockchains provide an infrastructural foundation to facilitate coordination by reducing transaction costs (the costs of participating in a market).
 As such, DAOs provide an institutional infrastructure, to enact “a governance model sanctioned by software”.

 Where did DAOs come from?